 - You’re remodeling your home to meet changing health and age needs.
 Reverse mortgage funds can be used to cover the cost of home improvement safety upgrades so you can safely age in place.

 - You understand the protections available from your lender.
 Most reverse mortgages provide built-in protections that keep you from paying the difference if your loan balance rises higher than your home’s value.
-Or allow a spouse that’s not on the loan to stay in the home after you pass away as long as the home is maintained and taxes and insurance are paid.
-Jumbo reverse mortgages typically offer similar safeguards but make sure you ask your loan officer if to be sure.
+They can also allow a spouse not on the loan to stay in the home after you pass away as long as the home is maintained and taxes and insurance are paid.
+Jumbo reverse mortgages typically offer similar safeguards, but ask your loan officer to be sure.